zx80/flask-simple-auth/README.md

 Note that this simplistic model does is not enough for non-trivial applications, where permissions on objects often depend on the object owner.
-For those, careful per-object and pre-operation authorization will still be needed.
+For those, careful per-object and per-operation authorization will still be needed.

 #### Object Authorizations